WhereGroup/qgis2mapbender/README.md

   - layerset named with any other name.

   The field "layerset" in QGIS2Mapbender is the id or name of the layerset to clone or use.
 Defaults to "main" or the first layerset in the application.

+- All users (except for the super user with the id 1, where this permission is automatically granted) need to have the global permission access_api in order to perform any operation on the API.
+Additionally, users need to have the specific permission required to upload files or perform an action, e.g. to duplicate an application, they need to have read rights on the existing application as well as the global permission create_applications.

 ### Configuring the connection to the server
 The figure below shows a typical configuration of the connection to the server.